 In FY 2012-13, a revised Intercity Transit Funding Agreement was approved, based on the FY 2009-10 Agreement, and modified to ensure that the essential elements of the agreement could withstand the test of time, eliminating the need for annual updates and signatures from all city managers, public works directors, and agency attorneys.
-The STA Board approves the Solano Express operating budget annually after the Intercity Transit Funding Working Group review as needed.
-The agreement continues in perpetuity unless parties decide otherwise, or a need arises to amend the agreement.
 With the merger of Benicia and Vallejo's transit systems in 2011, Solano County Transit (SolTrans) has replaced those two cities as funding partners.